 The spectacular blooms of the desert rose are a pure delight in an indoor space, and the swollen trunk, known as a caudex is almost as interesting, but in a very different way.

 A desert rose is sure to be a plant that people will comment on when they visit your home, and being so easy to care for, there are few reasons not to pick one up.

 36. Cape Primrose (Streptocarpus)

 The cape primrose is the perfect option for people who want the benefits of an African violet, but want a slightly easier time looking after it.
 More tolerant of it’s growing conditions, with equally beautiful blooms, the Cape Primrose is a wonderful small houseplant.

 Regular watering and bright sunlight will help you get the best from your Streptocarpus plant.
 Prune dead flower stalks at their bases to promote further blooming and you can enjoy flowers from spring to autumn.

 This compact, bushy succulent plant produces wonderful displays of color in the form of bracts, which surround the tiny flowers.
 Red, pink yellow and white varieties are available.
 It can be grown as a small indoor plant, but outside, it can grow to over 5ft tall.

 It thrives without much attention to its care, so is a suitable plant for beginners.
 Bright light is essential to promote blooming.
 As a member of the Euphorbia genus, this plant is quite toxic, and can cause irritation on contact and more serious symptoms if ingested.
 Worth bearing in mind if you have children or pets at home.

 Many thanks for reading this article about my favorite small indoor plants.
 Hopefully, this has provided some inspiration for you to get a few plants to brighten your home.
-If you’re still struggling to decide what indoor plant is best for you, try this simple tool to help you pick your perfect houseplant.
+If you’re still struggling to decide what indoor plant is best for you, have a look at some of the following articles.
 Happy growing.